kungpaogao/Lux-Meter/README.md

 ## Known Issues
 - Sometimes more than one logger file (usually 2 or 3) will be created
   - This can sometimes be fixed by setting WAIT_TO_START to 1
-- Currently, this code only allows the creation of 100 log files (00-99)
+- Currently, this code only allows the creation of 1000 log files (000-999)
-  - This can easily be fixed
+  - Easily expandable

 ## References and Notes
 The inspiration for this project came from this [video](https://www.youtube.com/watch?v=XhUUKY8xm2A), and the initial code to test the BH1750 was taken from [here](http://www.homautomation.org/2014/06/15/measure-light-with-arduino-and-bh1750-module/).